bmolnar91/workbook/module_web_with_python.md

 #### Point out 5 suggestions, how to format an SQL query!

-Capitalize SQL keywords.
+1. Capitalize SQL keywords.
-Organize it not just horizontally, but also vertically: break up your code logically into new lines, and use indentation to improve readability
+2. Organize it not just horizontally, but also vertically:
+   - break up your code logically into new lines, and
+   - use indentation to improve readability
-Use a syntax that prevents SQL injection attacks (wildcards etc).
+3. Use a syntax that prevents SQL injection attacks (wildcards etc).

 #### What layers can you name in a simple web application?

-View layer:
+**View layer**:

-The outermost layer that deals with the presentation of the content and interaction with the user.
+- The outermost layer that deals with the presentation of the content and interaction with the user.
-Communicates with the Business Logic layer
+- Communicates with the Business Logic layer
+- Mainly involved technologies are:
+  - markup (HTML etc.)
+  - style (CSS)
-Mainly involved technologies are: markup (HTML etc.) style (CSS) client-side scripts (Javascript, Flash)
+  - client-side scripts (Javascript, Flash)

-Business Logic layer:
+**Business Logic layer**:

-The central layer that deals with the logic of the program.
+- The central layer that deals with the logic of the program.
-Receives and transforms data from the other layers.
+- Receives and transforms data from the other layers.
+- Determinant part of the application logic:
+  - performing all required calculations and validations
+  - managing workflow
-Determinant part of the application logic: performing all required calculations and validations managing workflow managing all data access for the View layer
+  - managing all data access for the View layer

-Data layer:
+**Data layer**:
 Deepest level in the layered architecture, the data layer deals with data retrieval (databases, csv files).
 Provides retrieved data for the Business Logic layer.